younggyuchun/on-demand-image-manipulation-webapp/README.md

 - To install GraphicsMagick 1.3.2.1 on Windows please see link below
   * http://www.graphicsmagick.org/INSTALL-windows.html
   * http://78.108.103.11/MIRROR/ftp/GraphicsMagick/1.3/windows/
-- Note that GraphicsMagick 1.3.2.1 is only supported.
+- Note that currently GraphicsMagick 1.3.2.1 is only supported.